 It means a teacher who sees your child's strengths AND your child's needs for support and believes that, yes, these vastly different abilities can indeed exist within the same child.

-It means someone sees your child beyond the behavior that may cause other adults to feel uncomfortable and overwhelmed.
+It means someone sees your child beyond the behavior that may cause others to feel uncomfortable .
 They get it.
 And, they are now a part of your village.

 Pass this on to anyone who needs to read this today.